Legacy

 Family Heritage

-The Echavez-Mondejar family is associated with substantial estates and agricultural plantations, reflecting an early tradition of land stewardship, enterprise, and civic standing.
-This heritage continues through Mondejar Estates in the Philippines and abroad.
+The Echavez–Mondejar and Polison–Dublas families have long been associated with substantial estates and agricultural enterprise, reflecting an enduring tradition of land stewardship and civic standing.
+This heritage continues into the present day through Mondejar Estates in the Philippines and abroad.

 1945